Feeding a fussy eater:

 – Tips & advice!

 Don’t panic.
-All mums have experienced fussy babies during feeding time.
-Many babies become too picky with the food they eat because eating solid food is a fairly new experience for them.
-Whilst majority of parents tend to get easily frustrated when baby food mum has prepared gets ignored, you should take this episode in the early years of your child’s eating behaviour as a challenge to get them to enjoy eating balanced meals laden with vitamins and nutrients needed by the body.
+All mums have experienced a fussy eater at some time.
+Many babies become picky with the food they eat because eating solid food is a new experience for them.
+The majority of parents will tend to get easily frustrated when baby food mum has prepared gets ignored.
+However, you should take this episode in the early years of your child’s eating habits as a challenge to get them to enjoy eating balanced meals laden with vitamins and nutrients needed by the body.

-Majority of babies reject food they are not familiar or are experiencing for the first time.
-At times though, this is only a way of most children to show their independence and telling mum they can already feed themselves.
-Eating habits and tastes are formed at an early age, so introducing a variety of food is very important from the outset.
+Yet eating habits and tastes are formed at an early age.
+So introducing a variety of food is very important from the outset.
 Not only is this important to help avoid fussiness, but is important in giving them a balanced and healthy diet that provides the nutrients baby needs.